Discovery Park, United States of America - Things to Do in Discovery Park

 Top Things to Do in Discovery Park

-Discovery Park is a premier birding destination with over 270 recorded species, including bald eagles, great blue herons, and various migratory waterfowl.
-The park's diverse habitats attract different species throughout the year, making it excellent for both novice and experienced birders.
-Early morning visits often provide the best wildlife viewing opportunities.
+Discovery Park is a premier birding destination with over 270 recorded species, including bald eagles, great blue herons, and various migratory birds.
+The park's diverse habitats from forest to shoreline create ideal conditions for year-round wildlife viewing.

 Getting There